 RECIPE: Hearty Halupki (Stuffed Cabbage)

-Now that we've covered growing cabbage in the EarthBox® gardening system, we're here with a hearty recipe to savor the last little bit of March.
+Now that we've covered growing cabbage in the EarthBox® container gardening system, we're here with a hearty recipe to savor the last little bit of March.

 This is How We (Cabbage) Roll